 My pool pump has low suction

-- If your pool was particularly dirty, with lots of leaves on the bottom, then check that you don’t have a blockage in the vacuum head or somewhere in the vacuum hose.
+• If your pool is particularly dirty, with lots of leaves on the bottom, check that the vacuum head or the vacuum hose is not blocked.

-- Some air may be getting into the system.
-Check that you don’t have a hole in the vacuum hose somewhere or, if you have a join in the hose that it is tight.
+• Some air may be getting into the system.
+Check that you don’t have a hole in the vacuum hose somewhere or, if you have a join in the hose, that it is tight.

-- Ensure that the pump strainer basket is not full and therefore clogged.
+• Ensure that the pump strainer basket is not full and, therefore, clogged.
 This will prevent the flow of water and reduce the suction.

-- If the pool pump loses suction after a few minutes of vacuuming then this is probably because there is too much back pressure in the filter.
+• If the pool pump loses suction after a few minutes of vacuuming then this is probably because there is too much back pressure in the filter.
 Try backwashing and then starting again to see if the suction is restored.

 Why is my pool dirty after I vacuum it?